rmsk2/6502-Arithmetic/README.md

 It does not use any ROM routines and is therefore independent of any operating environment.
 In other words:
 It should run on any machine with a compatible microprocessor.
-This includes: All commodore 8 bit machines, the Atari 8 bit machines, the Apple II, the BBC micro, the Oric, the Commander X16, heck it should even run on the KIM-1.
+This includes: All commodore 8 bit machines, the Atari 8 bit machines, the Apple II, the BBC micro, the Acorn Electron, the Oric, the Commander X16, heck it should even run on the KIM-1.
 The following routines are provided:

 - Addition
 - Subtraction
+- Negation
 - Comparisons: Equality, test for zero, greater or equal
 - Multiplication
 - Squaring